IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/queues.rst

 Queue
 #####

-A queue is needed to schedule execution of any computation or data copying on a device.
-Queue construction requires specifying a device and a context targeting that device as well as additional properties, such as whether profiling information should be collected or whether submitted tasks are executed in the order in which they were submitted.
+You need a queue to schedule the execution of any computation or data copying on a device.

+The queue construction requires specifying:

+* Device
+* Context targeting the device
+* Additional properties, such as:
+  * If profiling information should be collected
+  * If submitted tasks are executed in the order, in which they are submitted

-The :class:`dpctl.SyclQueue` class represents a queue and abstracts the :sycl_queue:`sycl::queue <>` SYCL runtime class.
+The :class:`dpctl.SyclQueue` class represents a queue and abstracts the :sycl_queue:`sycl::queue <>` SYCL* runtime class.

 Types of Queues
 ---------------

-SYCL has a task-based execution model.
-The order in which a SYCL runtime executes a task on a target device is specified by a sequence of events which must be complete before execution of the task is allowed.
-Submission of a task returns an event which can be used to further grow the graph of computational tasks.
-A SYCL queue stores the needed data to manage the scheduling operations.
+SYCL* has a task-based execution model.
+The order, in which a SYCL* runtime executes a task on a target device, is specified by a sequence of events that must be completed before the execution of the task is allowed.

+Submission of a task returns an event that you can use to further grow the graph of computational tasks.
+A SYCL* queue stores the needed data to manage the scheduling operations.

+There are two types of queues:

-Unless specified otherwise during constriction of a queue, a SYCL runtime executes tasks whose dependencies were met in an unspecified order, with possibility for some of the tasks to be execute concurrently.
-Such queues are said to be 'out-of-order'.
+* **Out-of-order.** Unless specified otherwise during the constriction of a queue, a SYCL* runtime executes tasks, which dependencies are met in an unspecified order, with the possibility for some of the tasks to be executed concurrently.

-SYCL queues can be specified to indicate that runtime must execute tasks in the order in which they were submitted.
-In this case, tasks submitted to such a queue, called 'in-order' queues, are never executed concurrently.
+* **In-order.** You can specify SYCL* queues to indicate that runtime must execute tasks in the order, in which they are submitted.
+In this case, tasks submitted to such a queue are never executed concurrently.

 Creating a New Queue
 --------------------

 :class:`dpctl.SyclQueue(ctx, dev, property=None)` creates a new queue instance for the given compatible context and device.

+To create the **in-order** queue, set a keyword ``parametr`` to ``in_order``

-Keyword parameter `property` can be set to `"in_order"` to create an 'in-order' queue and to `"enable_profiling"` to dynamically collect task execution statistics in the returned event once the associated task completes.
+To dynamically collect task execution statistics in the returned event once the associated task completes, set a keyword ``parametr`` to ``enable_profiling``.

 .. _fig-constructing-queue-context-device-property: